BaadMaro/CTF/IDEH V4/Reverse/Locked Portal/README.md

 The program take our password input and use a function called check_password to check if we have acces or not

-Here is the decomplied main function
+Here is the decompiled main function

 ```c